finbourne/lusid-sdk-java-preview/sdk/docs/CalendarsApi.md

 <a name="addDateToCalendar"></a>
 # **addDateToCalendar**
-> java.util.Date addDateToCalendar(scope, code, createDateRequest)
+> CalendarDate addDateToCalendar(scope, code, createDateRequest)

 [EXPERIMENTAL] Add a date to a calendar